DJtheRedstoner/DevAuth/readme.md

     // version is the DevAuth version you are adding, check releases on GitHub or the badge above
     // With loom use the modRuntimeOnly configuration
     // With archloom and the forge-legacy module use the runtimeOnly configuration to avoid warnings
-    // With ForgeGradle 5, use the runtimeOnly configuration
+    // With ForgeGradle 5 or NeoGradle, use the runtimeOnly configuration
     // With ForgeGradle 2, use the implementation configuration as runtimeOnly appears to be broken modRuntimeOnly("me.djtheredstoner:DevAuth-${moduleName}:${version}") }